pappasam/papercolor-theme-slim/README.md

 ## Customization

-You can configure virtually anything you want with Vim's native syntax highlighting tooling and `autocmds`.
+You can configure virtually anything you want with native syntax highlighting tooling and `autocmds`.
 What follows are some common configuration customization requests by users, along with their solution.

 ### Transparent background

-Some users want the background of their Vim to match their terminal's background color.
+Some users want the background to match their terminal's background color.
 To achieve this with PaperColorSlim, put the following code somewhere in your `vimrc`:

 ```vim
 augroup custom_papercolorslim_transparent_background